 If you're not eligible for Centrelink or NILs, consider other options:

 Interest-free credit card deals

 Many stores offer interest-free deals that let you take goods home before you pay for them.
 Interest-free doesn't mean cost-free – there are fees and charges!
-However, it is usually cheaper than renting and you will own the good.
+However, this option is usually cheaper than renting and you will own the item.
 Again, use MoneySmart's Rent vs Buy' calculator to calculate your costs.

 More about interest-free credit card deals.

 Put the product on lay-by

 When you have a product on lay-by you can arrange to pay in instalments.
 Make sure you read the terms and conditions so you know when and how much your payments are, and whether you can afford them (see Step 1).